DNA extraction

-It's worth noting that some variations on these steps may be used depending on the specific DNA extraction protocol.
+Some variations on these steps may be used depending on the specific DNA extraction protocol.
 Additionally, some kits are commercially available that include reagents and protocols specifically tailored to a specific type of sample.

 What does it deliver?

 DNA extraction is frequently a preliminary step in many diagnostic procedures used to identify environmental viruses and bacteria and diagnose illnesses and hereditary diseases.
 These methods consist of, but are not limited to:

 Fluorescence In Situ Hybridization (FISH) technique was developed in the 1980s.
 The basic idea is to use a nucleic acid probe to hybridize nuclear DNA from either interphase cells or metaphase chromosomes attached to a microscopic slide.
 It is a molecular method used, among other things, to recognize and count particular bacterial groupings.

 To recognize, define, and quantify the geographical and temporal patterns in marine bacterioplankton communities, researchers employ a technique called terminal restriction fragment length polymorphism (T-RFLP).

 Sequencing: Whole or partial genomes and other chromosomal components, ended for comparison with previously published sequences.